Waterproofing Your Basement With Paint Simply Isn’t Enough

 However, we have found that waterproofing paint creates several problems in the long term:

 • Paint does not waterproof a basement.
 These paints are engineered to plug moisture and block it from entering your home.
-In the long run, moisture actually builds up inside of the wall.
+In the long run, moisture actually builds up inside the wall.

 • Blistering and shelling will happen over time, eliminating the bond that keeps moisture from entering your basement.